fischeversenker/nestjs-test/blog-post.md

 export class AppModule {}
 ```

-Defines `class AppModule` that is decorated with nest's `@Module()` decorator which receives a list of Controllers and Providers that are used throughout the module or provided to other consuming modules.
+Defines `class AppModule` that is decorated with Nest.js's `@Module()` decorator which receives a list of Controllers and Providers that are used throughout the module or provided to other consuming modules.
 Quick refresher on modules: A "module" is a piece of software that is very well encapsulated and provides a precise range of functions and a public
 interface so clients know how to use these functions.

 In the case of Nest.js the module definition very closely resembles the one you might know from Angular.
 The metadata we pass to the `@Module()` decorator will be explained in more detail later.
 Keep on reading.

-### *app.controller.ts*
+## *app.controller.ts*
 ```ts
 ...